thejoaov/Thejoaov/README.md

 ## I'm a front end developer, mostly focused in mobile development!
 - 💼 I’m currently working in [@agendakids](https://github.com/agendakids) as _Frontend Junior Developer_;
-- 📚 I’m currently learning about react native advanced patterns and techniques, tests in mobile front end and clean code;
+- 📚 I’m currently learning about flutter, react native advanced patterns and techniques, tests and clean code;
 - 👀 I'm also looking to learn in the near future the basics in Ruby (rails) and Flutter;
 - ⚡ Fun facts:
   - Some of my favorite anime are Attack on Titan, My Hero Academia, JoJo and Fullmetal Alchemist (not necessarily in that order);